Michael Yonkers

-Michael Yonkers (born 1947) is an American rock musician from Minneapolis, Minnesota, United States.
+Michael Yonkers (born Michael Regis Yunker; October 3, 1947 – April 20, 2026) was an American rock musician from Minneapolis-St. Paul.
 He released several albums throughout the 1970s, and previously recorded unreleased material with his band Michael and the Mumbles in 1968, later released as Microminiature Love in 2002.

 Early life

-Michael Yonkers was born in Minneapolis, Minnesota in 1947.
-He grew up with his mother who was a stay-at-home mom and his father, a supermarket worker.
+Michael Yonkers was born Michael Regis Yunker in Minneapolis, Minnesota, on October 3, 1947, and grew up in Edina, a Twin Cities suburb.
+His mother was a stay-at-home mom and his father was a supermarket worker.
+He attended Edina High School, and later studied at the University of Minnesota.
+His brother, Jim Yunker, was a drummer who played with him in several bands.

 Career

 1960s–1970s

 Yonkers was inspired to pursue music in 1963 when he heard the song "Surfin' Bird" by Minnesota surf rock band the Trashmen.
 He would also be inspired by the distorted sound of old blues records, and began experimenting with ways to alter the sound of his electric guitar, including taking a razor blade to his amp's speakers.

 His early bands included a surf-rock act known as the Vectors and a psychedelic rock group known as Michael and the Mumbles, which he recorded Microminiature Love with in 1968.
 The album was recorded in less than an hour of studio time.
 The band played each song only once.
 Sire Records showed an interest in releasing the album, but contract negotiations broke down in part because Yonkers was still only 20 years old and not legally able to sign without his parents' permission.
-The Mumbles broke up shortly afterwards.
+Sire had also wanted Yonkers to move to New York and break up his band, which he refused to do, according to bandmate Jim Woerhle.
+Nevertheless, The Mumbles broke up shortly afterwards.
 Yonkers was then drafted into the army, but was discharged and did not have to serve in the Vietnam War because of a medical issue.

 In 1971, Yonkers was badly injured when about 2,000 pounds of computer equipment fell on him at the warehouse where he was working, breaking his back in two places.
 A subsequent severe allergy to a dye used during his back surgery left him in chronic pain for decades afterward.
 He continued to record music and continue his electronic experiments in a home-built studio.
 He self-released four albums, including 1977's Lovely Gold, and collaborated with Barry Thomas Goldberg on his 1974 record Misty Flats.
 None of his work attracted a wide audience at the time.